Moving to Houston in 2026

 If it's important for you to be in the center of events and not depend on a car, then living inside “The Loop” may be ideal.
 If, however, you want quiet, a spacious home and good schools for the kids, it's best to consider the suburbs.

-If you're a young professional looking for an active city life with easy access to offices, restaurants and entertainment, the best neighborhoods for you are Midtown, Downtown and Montrose.
+If you're a young professional looking for an active city life with easy access to offices, restaurants and entertainment, the best neighborhoods for you are Midtown, Downtown, Montrose, The Heights, and EaDo.
 There's a bustling nightlife, plenty of bars, cafes and meeting places, and good transportation connections.

 Families are more likely to choose quieter neighborhoods with good schools and parks.
-Woodlands, Sugar Land, Katy and Pearland are popular.
+Woodlands, Sugar Land, Katy, Cypress and Pearland are popular.
 There are spacious homes, safe streets, and plenty of playgrounds and walking areas.

 Art and culture lovers will appreciate the Montrose, Heights, and Museum District neighborhoods.
 The best galleries, theaters, concert venues, and museums are located here, creating a uniquely creative atmosphere.